htutarkar67/ICT111-WatchMate-MVP/docs/weekly-logbook.md

 1. Brainstormed six software startup ideas addressing common user problems.
 2. Evaluated each idea using the NUF (New, Useful, Feasible) framework.
 3. Compared scores to select the most suitable semester project.
-4. Updated the GitHub repository and added a new collaborator for team development.
+4. Updated the GitHub repository and added a team collaborator.

 ### Selected Opportunity
 **WatchMate – AI Movie Recommendation System**